Basilan: Government

 Basilan's politics has been dictated by its economics.
-Whereas only 33% of the island's residents originate from Christian tribes in the Visayas and Luzon, this group owns 70% of the island's developed arable agricultural land (private ownership or cooperatives as farmer beneficiaries).
+Whereas only 33% of the island's residents originate from Christian groups in the Visayas and Luzon, this group owns 70% of the island's developed arable agricultural land (private ownership or cooperatives as farmer beneficiaries).
 The Yakan tribe, comprising 41% of the island's population, has full control of local governments outside of Isabela and Lamitan.
-The Tausugs, Samals and Bajaus, forming 25% of the population, control nearly 90% of the island's aquatic harvest, while the minuscule Chinese segment of the population controls nearly 100% of all commodity trading and commerce activities, especially in the bigger cities.
+The Tausug, Samal and Bajau form 25% of the population, control nearly 90% of the island's aquatic harvest, while the minuscule Chinese segment of the population controls nearly 100% of all commodity trading and commerce activities, especially in the bigger cities.

 This volatile mix of ethnic and religious groups have defined political realignments in the island for most of its history.
-The Christian tribes, traditionally allied with the Tausugs, controlled Basilan politics until the 1980s, when the Yakans, aided by their almost absolute control of the hinterlands and the disappearance of the multi-national plantations, scored upset victories in electoral contests starting in 1988.
+The Christian tribes, traditionally allied with the Tausug, controlled Basilan politics until the 1980s, when the Yakan, aided by their almost absolute control of the hinterlands and the disappearance of the multi-national plantations, scored upset victories in electoral contests starting in 1988.